 After the American Council on Education made recommendations to do so, NSCC began to accept GED graduates with College-ready scores this year.
 The GED College-ready scores are now accepted at the school’s campuses in Middleton, Lynn, and Danvers.
 The school has more than 8,000 students and over the past half-century, some 250,000 residents of the North Shore area have benefitted from academic courses provided by the school.

 NSCC has now joined an increasing number of institutions of higher learning that accept GED College Ready scores.
-This not only saves GED graduates a lot of money and time on their path towards earning postsecondary academic qualifications, the schools benefit as well as less organizational work and placement testing are involved.
+This not only saves GED graduates a lot of money and time on their path towards earning postsecondary academic qualifications, but the schools benefit as well as less organizational work and placement testing are involved.

 • 45% of GED graduates signed up for a college degree or certificate course within 3 years